daregay/Cardiovascular_disease_analysis/README.md

 | Precision | 0.765 | 0.725 | 0.761 | 0.731 |
 | Recall | 0.704 | 0.703 | 0.685 | 0.651 |
 | f1 score | 0.740 | 0.
 710 | 0.725 | 0.700|

--While the four models seem on par with each other for the most part.
-Random Forest gives the best score on all the 3 metrics.
+While the four models seem on par with each other for the most part.
+Random Forest gives the best score on all the metrics.
--Gradient Boosting gives the second highest recall score, however it has the lowest score for precision.
+Gradient Boosting gives the second highest recall score, however it has the lowest score for precision.
--Logistic Regression gives a recall score lower than RandomForest and Gradient Boosting but it's precision score is higher than GradientBoosting.
+Logistic Regression gives a recall score lower than RandomForest and Gradient Boosting but it's precision score is higher than GradientBoosting.
--While KneighborsClassifier gives accuracy and precision score that is on par with the other, it has the lowest recall score.
+While KneighborsClassifier gives accuracy and precision score that is on par with the other, it has the lowest recall score.
 So I will drop it and focus on optimizing the other 3 models.

 **Given the results above, ROC curve was plotted to find an optimal treshhold for the models.**